Hazel MacKaye: Career

 MacKaye was active in the woman suffrage movement, being present at the first meeting of Alice Paul's Congressional Committee of the National American Woman Suffrage Association, forerunner of the Congressional Union for Woman Suffrage and the National Woman's Party.
 The organizers of the Woman Suffrage Procession, planned for Washington, D.C., on March 3, 1913, just before Woodrow Wilson's inauguration, asked MacKaye to create a pageant for the event.
 Titled Allegory and produced by director Glenna Smith Tinnin, it was presented on the steps of the U.S. Treasury Building as the culmination of the event.
 The pageant was praised as "one of the most impressively beautiful spectacles ever staged in this country" in The New York Times.
 Later that year, MacKaye and Tinnin collaborated again, creating the pageant Uncle Sam's 137th Birthday Party to celebrate Independence Day on July 4, 1913.
 The pageant, held on the National Mall, involved 2,000 children and 200 adults.

 Her 1914 production with collaborators Bertha Remick and James E. Beggs, "The American Woman: Six Periods of American Life" was presented by the New York City Men's League for Women's Suffrage.
 It included “historical scenes to expose the specific economic, political, and social oppressions of American women".
 It was not a popular success.
-Her 1915 production Susan B. Anthony, presented at Convention Hall in Washington, D.C., was more successful, raising money for Paul's Congressional Union and celebrating the life of the great early leader of women's suffrage.
+Her 1915 production Susan B. Anthony, presented at Convention Hall in Washington, D.C. in association with the annual convention of the Congressional Union for Woman Suffrage, was more successful, raising money for the organization and celebrating the life of the great early leader of women's suffrage.
 These productions were huge enterprises, involving hundreds of participants.

 In 1916, MacKaye staged a "Jubilee Pageant" for the National Young Women's Christian Association.
 By 1919 MacKaye was serving as Director of Pageantry and Drama for the organization.
 While with the YWCA MacKaye wrote a number of pageants for their use.

 In 1921, MacKaye and Marie Moore Forrest were in charge of the ceremony for the presentation of Adelaide Johnson's "Portrait Monument to Lucretia Mott, Elizabeth Cady Stanton, and Susan B. Anthony" to the U.S. Capitol.

 MacKaye produced another pageant in 1923 celebrating the 75th anniversary of the Seneca Falls Convention, in the Garden of the Gods park in Colorado Springs, Colorado.
 The pageant was intended to promote the National Woman's Party's effort to pass the Equal Rights Amendment.

 MacKaye wrote "The Enchanted Urn", a fantasy pantomime, in 1924.
 Her pageant "The Quest of Youth" was published by the Department of the Interior, Bureau of Education in 1924.

 From 1923 to 1926, MacKaye taught drama at Brookwood Labor College in Katonah, New York.
 In 1926, she left to work with the United Mine Workers in Illinois, where her class in labor drama spawned a traveling ensemble.